RainBirdAi/sdk-go/README.md

 ## Known issues

 Rainbird's API documentation currently describes a response format for errors that the API doesn't adhere to.
-This SDK is written to meet the specification.
+This SDK works around those limitations where possible.